SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Design

+In this subsection, we describe \name's three-layer architecture in detail, for the case of no failures and static access distribution.
+We will extend this design to handle failures and dynamic distributions in \S\ref{sec:failures} and \S\ref{ssec:dynamic_dist}, respectively.

+In a failure-free scenario, the key challenge that \name addresses relative to a single proxy architecture is scalability.
+To achieve $k$-factor scalability in the failure-free scenario, \name uses $k$ (logical) proxy servers in each layer.
+For example, in Figure~\ref{fig:chain_replication}, each layer would consist of three nodes, \eg, L1A, L1B and L1C for the \li layer, L2A, L2B and L2C for the \lii layer, and L3A, L3B and L3C for the \liii layer.

-\paragraphb{Details of three-layer operation} Figure~\ref{fig:l1_logic} details the precise initialization and \li/\lii/\liii server logic in \name. \name employs oblivious data access schemes ($\ninj$) as a black-box that exposes: \begin{itemize}[itemsep=0pt, leftmargin=*] \item an $\Init$ function, which takes as input an estimate of the access distribution $\estdist$ and the unencrypted KV store $\DB$ of size $n$, and generates an encrypted KV store $\DB'$ of size $2n$, along with a fake distribution $\fakedist$ over $\DB'$, \item a $\Batch$ function, which takes the key $k$ being accessed in $\DB$ as input, and generates (using $\estdist$ and $\fakedist$) a batch of $B$ ($B=3$ by default) requests to $\DB'$. \item an \updatecache function that internally updates per-plaintext key state, and returns an encrypted (possibly updated) value to be written to the KV store. \end{itemize}
+\paragraphb{Details of three-layer operation} Figure~\ref{fig:l1_logic} details the precise initialization and \li/\lii/\liii server logic in \name. \name employs the following functionalities from \pancake ($\ninj$)~\cite{pancake} as a black-box: \begin{itemize}[itemsep=0pt, leftmargin=*] \item an $\Init$ function, which takes as input an estimate of the access distribution $\estdist$ and the unencrypted KV store $\DB$ of size $n$ plaintext keys, and generates an encrypted KV store $\DB'$ of size $2n$ ciphertext keys, along with a fake distribution $\fakedist$ over $\DB'$; \item a $\Batch$ function, which takes a query on a plaintext key $k$ in $\DB$ as input, and generates (using $\estdist$ and $\fakedist$) a batch of $B$ ($B=3$ by default) ciphertext queries to $\DB'$; and, \item an \updatecache function that internally updates per-plaintext key state, and returns an encrypted (possibly updated) value to be written to the KV store. \end{itemize}